 This program changes the agent’s progression.
 Here is what the curriculum looks like and how it compares to standard curricula.

-We deliver PACE in the same or less time than typical programs.
+We deliver the PACE™ program in the same or less time than typical programs.
 If you want to see what the full 10-day journey looks like or some specific improvement metrics from this program, let us know.

-Part of what allows PACE to accomplish incredible results is that we teach soft skills and industry-specific skills in unison.
+Part of what allows the PACE™ program to accomplish incredible results is that we teach soft skills and industry-specific skills in unison.
 In complex industries, you don’t have the luxury of training these things in isolation.